reci-plan/capstone/planning/user_stories.md

  a) As a worker, I want to create a profile, so that I can keep track of and create a catalogue of my favorite recipes.

- b) As a worker, I want to a place to store my favorite go-to-meals so that I can easily access them.
+ b) As a worker, I want to a place to add/delete my favorite go-to-meals so that I can easily access them.

+ c) As a worker, I want to add/delete my generated meal plans so that I can easily access them.

 2. Categories/Display: